hakz/PersianPoSTagger/README.md

 PersianPoSTagger
 ================

-The code for training a Maximum Entropy Persian Part of Speech Tagger based on OpenNLP

 The purpose of this project is to train a MaxEnt (Maximum Entropy) Persian Part of Speech Tagger.The project includes three parts:

 ## 1. Port: